 Several measures have been implemented to strengthen legislative controls on the use of antibiotics, raise the awareness of livestock farmers and veterinarians and encourage the use of alternatives.
 An Ecoantibio II plan is currently in preparation.

-http://agriculture.gouv.fr/ecoantibio-2017-une-seule-sante-une-seule-planete he public is increasingly attentive to issues of animal welfare, requiring explanations and action from both sector professionals and government.
+To find out more: http://agriculture.gouv.fr/

+ecoantibio-2017-une-seule-santeune-seule-planete

 AN ANIMAL WELFARE STRATEGY FOR 2016-2020